 Short-term Care: Rehospitalizations

-In The Oaks at Whitaker Glen-Mayview, 24.57 Percentage of Residents Rehospitalized
+In The Oaks at Whitaker Glen-Mayview, 33.87% of Residents Rehospitalized

-This is a measure of the number of rehospitalizations per thousand days of short-term care.
-Avoiding the hospital during rehabilitation is important to restoring the physical abilities of patients.
+This datapoint measures the number of rehospitalizations per thousand days of short-term resident care.
+Avoiding the hospital during rehabilitation is important to restoring the physical well-being of patients.

 Short-term Care: ER Visits

-In The Oaks at Whitaker Glen-Mayview, 11.81 Percentage of Patients
+In The Oaks at Whitaker Glen-Mayview, 7.62% of Patients

 Short-term Care: Facilitates Functional Improvement

-In The Oaks at Whitaker Glen-Mayview, 72.58% Percentage of Resident
+In The Oaks at Whitaker Glen-Mayview, 75.31% of Resident

-This indicates the percent of short-term care residents who experienced functional improvements, such as enhanced ability to perform activities of daily living.
+Measures the percentage of short-term stay residents who experienced functional improvements, such as with activities of daily living.
+Some would argue this is a measure of a nursing home's rehabilitation services.

 Scores for Raleigh, NC